+- Submit Site Visit Request Form to District

-- Contact the District to set up an appointment to: review your project, get an application packet and project planning worksheet, and set up a site visit.
+- District to set up site visit to review your project and overview the application packet

 - Complete application includes:

 - Completed Application Forms

 - Application and Contract Form

 - W9 Form

-- Three (3) quotes with itemized estimated cost for project.
+- Obtain three (3) quotes with itemized estimated cost for project.
 If project includes multiple BMPs, separate estimates for each BMP should be provided.
-If the applicant will be constructing the project themselves, the applicant will need to submit the estimated volunteer labor hours and cost using the federal volunteer labor rate
+If the applicant will be constructing the project themselves, the applicant will need to submit the estimated volunteer labor hours and cost using the federal volunteer labor rate.
+There may be additional exceptions to this requirement and the District will inform applicants if they meet those requirements.

-- Completed Project Planning Worksheet

-- Completed Site Visit (to be done by the District)